 - Dozens of degrees: Students at WCCC have a total of 131 programs to choose from, including 63 associate in arts and associate in applied science degrees, 13 diploma tracks and 55 certificate programs that can either be used for career training or transferred to a university to contribute to a bachelor's degree.

 7. Community College of Beaver County (Monaca)

 Located in Pennsylvania's far western reaches, the Community College of Beaver County holds the distinction of having the best graduation rate of all the schools on this list.
-As seems to be the case with the best-graduating community colleges in Pennsylvania, its transfer rate to PA TRAC schools is also near the top — No. 2 overall in 2015.
+As seems to be the case with the best-graduating community colleges in Pennsylvania, its transfer rate per 1,000 students to PA TRAC schools is also near the top — No. 2 overall in 2015.
 CCBC holds its own among the online schools in Pennsylvania, as well, tying for fifth place with a 27 percent rate of enrollment in distance education.